htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     in heterogeneous pools, or if the job exited with a signal.
 Instead, see the attributes: :ad-attr:`ExitBySignal`, :ad-attr:`ExitCode`, and
     :ad-attr:`ExitSignal`.

+:classad-attribute-def:`FirstStartWaitDuration`
+    The number of seconds from when a job was queued until the first time execution is attempted.
+Undefined for jobs that have not yet started.
+    Not updated after an eviction and restart.

 :classad-attribute-def:`GceAuthFile`
     Used for grid type gce jobs; a string taken from the definition of